Ordisoftware/Hebrew-Letters/README.md

 - Update some nuget dependencies.
 - Update web links with many sites and study menu items.

+>- Add menu item for system calculator
+>- Add a button to revert the current analyzed word.

 #### 2022.06.21 - Version 6.14

 - Add a top button to close other windows.